 - 1. Call to Order. - 2.
 Consideration of minutes of previous meeting. - 3.
-Additions to Agenda Items added to the agenda must be approved by the Advisory Committee pursuant to Government Code Section 54954.2. - 4.
-Public Comment -any person may address the Committee at this time upon any subject within the jurisdiction of the Happy Campers Road Zone of Benefit Advisory Committee; however, any matter that requires action will be included on the agenda of the next regular meeting of the Committee. - 5.
+Public Comment -any person may address the Committee at this time upon any subject within the jurisdiction of the Happy Campers Road Zone of Benefit Advisory Committee; however, any matter that requires action will be included on the agenda of the next regular meeting of the Committee. - 4.
 Business: - a.
-Correspondence: the Committee will consider correspondence received since the last Advisory Committee meeting, and formulate a response. - b.
+Correspondence: The Committee will consider correspondence received since the last Advisory Committee meeting and formulate a response. - b.
 Grading and graveling on Honeymoon Flats Road; consideration of quotes. - c.
 Repair of sink hole on Sunnyside Drive. - d.
-Cost of future paving projects bid or not bid?
+Cost of future paving projects bid or not bid? - 5.
+Reports: - a.

-6. Reports:

-- a.
 Reading of Budget Summary from County - b.
 Ad Hoc Committee on Increasing Resident Participation - c.
-Ad Hoc Committee on Decreasing County Administrative Charges. - 7.
-Future Agenda Topics: This item is to provide the Committee Members an opportunity to request items to be placed on future agendas. - 8.
+Ad Hoc Committee on Decreasing County Administrative Charges. - 6.
+Future Agenda Topics: This item is to provide the Committee Members an opportunity to request items to be placed on future agendas. - 7.
 Adjournment Next Regular Advisory Committee Meeting December 4, 2000.